IntelLabs/control-flag/README.md

 $ make -j
 $ make test
 ```
-All tests in `make test` should pass, but currently tests for Verilog are failing because of version mismatch.
+All tests in `make test` should pass, but currently tests for Verilog are failing because of a version mismatch issue.
+Verilog support is WIP.

 ## Using ControlFlag